NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 # Profile file

-The configuration/profile file should be in YAML format and contain information about the Node profile and its options.
-Options are any argument, flag, configuration value, or environment variable of any services within the Node `docker-compose.yml` whose value might be required from the user input.
+The configuration/profile file should be in YAML format and contain information about the AVS Node profile and its options.
+Options are any argument, flag, configuration value, or environment variable of any services within the AVS Node `docker-compose.yml` whose value might be required from the user input.

 The file’s name **MUST** be `profile.yml`.

-The `docker-compose.yml` is designed for a given setup of a given Node version, and may have hardcoded values or settings, either in the `docker-compose.yml` or in the form of environment variables in a `.env` file with values.
+The `docker-compose.yml` is designed for a given setup of a given AVS Node version, and may have hardcoded values or settings, either in the `docker-compose.yml` or in the form of environment variables in a `.env` file with values.
 Settings could also be declared in the profile file in the `options` section, considering that an option is a flag mapping to an environment variable in the `docker-compose.yml` file.

 The [AVS setup wizard tool](/docs/category/avs-setup-wizard) would use each option or setting in the profile file to get this information from the user via prompts, arguments, or CLI flags.
 In case of an upgrade, values of unchanged settings can be used in the new version, and values for new settings would have to be requested by the user.